amplab/training/ampcamp/movie-recommendation-with-mllib.md

 ~~~
 </div>
 </div>

+The code you are going to fill in will do the following:

+* Take a sample from most rated movies and ask you for ratings.
+* Split training data into three subsets for model training and selection.
+* Train multiple models with different sets of training parameters and select the best.
+* Compute movie recommendation for you.

+## Setup

 Let's first take a closer look at our template code in a text editor on the
 cluster itself, then we'll start adding code to the template.
 Locate the